Enhanced quantum radiation with flying-focus laser pulses: Radiation energy loss

 Figure \ref{fig:loss_gamma} also shows that the energy loss in SFG pulses is suppressed for either very short pulses ($\rho \ll 1$) or very long pulses ($\rho \gg 1$).
 Shorter duration SFG pulses have higher peak intensities, but, as discussed above, the emission rate has a weaker scaling with intensity than it does with duration in the quantum regime \cite{niel2018quantum}.
 With long duration SFG pulses, the electron spends a large fraction of the interaction time outside of the confocal region where the intensity is lower.
-This contrasts the FF pulses where the electron spends the entire interaction near the focus where the intensity is high.
+This contrasts with FF pulses where the electron spends the entire interaction near the focus where the intensity is high.
 As a result, the energy loss increases monotonically with the interaction time until it approaches the classical limit [green dotted lines evaluated using Eq. (\ref{eq:classical})]: for fixed pulse energy, $\chi_0 \propto t_\text{int}^{-1/2}$.
 The energy loss in the FF and SFG pulses coincide at short interaction times because the two pulses have the same amplitude and the finite Rayleigh range of the SFG pulse does not play a role ($\rho\ll 1$).

-The results presented in Fig. \ref{fig:loss_gamma} were verified by evolving electrons in the full FF and SFG fields with a Monte Carlo radiation emission that takes into account the correlations in multiple photon emission (see Section I of SM \cite{supplemental}).
+The results presented in Fig. \ref{fig:loss_gamma} were verified by evolving electrons in the full FF and SFG fields with a Monte Carlo radiation emission calculation that takes into account the stochastic nature of multiple photon emission (see Section I of SM \cite{supplemental}).
 Notwithstanding, some remarks are in order to address the validity of the LCFA.
-The LCFA overestimates the exact QED emission spectrum for sufficiently low-energy photons \cite{Di_Piazza_2018,Di_Piazza_2019,Ilderton_2019_b}.
+The LCFA overestimates the amplitude of the exact QED emission spectrum for sufficiently low photon energies \cite{Di_Piazza_2018,Di_Piazza_2019,Ilderton_2019_b}.
 The key parameter is \cite{Di_Piazza_2018}